Gold-Harbor-Insurance/blueskylifenet/replit.md

 - Countdown timer runs for 142 seconds (2:22) on thank you page
 - Phone number has tel: link for mobile click-to-call functionality
 - Thank you page is integrated as the final step of quiz (not a separate route) to maintain tracking data availability for GTM
+- **ZIP Auto-Detection**: Uses IP geolocation on component mount to pre-fill location data
+- **Address Pre-Fill**: City, state, and ZIP are shown as disabled fields in street address question

 ### Base Path Handling (Dev vs Production)
 **Issue**: vite.config.ts has `base: "/final-expense/rb-dhF5ke48DSslf/"` for cPanel deployment, which broke Replit preview